When media put together their political media kits, they often use their O&O email. However, targeted emails via a third party are another option.

-While we are used to receiving emails from presidential candidates, most people have never been on the receiving end of an email from a local candidate and this outreach can make them feel included and recognized.
+While most people are used to receiving emails from presidential candidates, they may never been on the receiving end of an email from a local candidate and this outreach can actually make them feel included and recognized, rather than spammed (Site Impact's emails are opt-in in any case).

 Here are a few strategies from Site Impact’s 2018 clients, starting at the state senate level with an informal message about public safety and “people before politics.”
 This email acquired 14.74% open rate and 2% click through rate on 75,244 opt0in emails from statewide targeting liberal Democrats and registered voters.